Jacksonville Air Route Traffic Control Center

 Jacksonville Air Route Traffic Control Center (ZJX), (radio communications, Jacksonville Center) is one of 22 Area Control Centers in the United States.
 It is located at 37075 Aviation Ln, Hilliard, Florida.

 The primary responsibility of Jacksonville Center is sequencing and separation of over-flights, arrivals, and departures in order to provide safe, orderly, and expeditious flow of aircraft filed under instrument flight rules (IFR).

-Jacksonville Center is the fourth-busiest ARTCC in the United States.
-Between January 1 and December 31, 2017, Jacksonville Center handled 2,515,959 aircraft.
+Jacksonville Center is the third busiest ARTCC in the United States.
+In 2024, Jacksonville Center handled 2,612,869 aircraft.

 Jacksonville Center covers approximately 210,000 mi2 of the Southern United States, including parts of Florida, Georgia, Alabama, South Carolina, and North Carolina.
 ZJX also covers portions of the Atlantic Ocean and the Gulf of Mexico.